KDE/kppp/Rules/Iceland/Iceland_general.rst

 #
 # Helgartaxti
 #
-# Sama og K&N taxti eğa 0.78 kr. á mín.
+# Sama og K&N taxti eÃ°a 0.78 kr. Ã¡ mÃ­n.
 #

 on (saturday..sunday) between () use (0.78, 60)

 #
-# Hátíğisdagar:  Nota kvöld- og næturtaxta
+# HÃ¡tÃ­Ã°isdagar:  Nota kvÃ¶ld- og nÃ¦turtaxta
 #
-# Jóladagur
+# JÃ³ladagur
 #

 on (12/25) between () use (0.78, 60)

 #
-# Hátíğisdagar nota kvöld- og næturtaxta
+# HÃ¡tÃ­Ã°isdagar nota kvÃ¶ld- og nÃ¦turtaxta
 #
-# Hér eru nokkrir...
+# HÃ©r eru nokkrir...

 on (12/1, 12/24..12/26, 12/31, 01/01, 05/01, 06/17) between () use (0.78, 60)

 #
-# og ağrir tengdir páskum
+# og aÃ°rir tengdir pÃ¡skum
 #

-# Skírdagur
+# SkÃ­rdagur
 on (easter-3) between() use (0.78, 60)

-# Föstudagurinn langi
+# FÃ¶studagurinn langi
 on (easter-2) between() use (0.78, 60)

-# Annar í Páskum
+# Annar Ã­ PÃ¡skum
 on (easter+1) between () use (0.78, 60)

-# Hvítasunnudagur
+# HvÃ­tasunnudagur
 on (easter+50) between () use (0.78, 60)